Thank you for your interest in Interactor!

 What actually integration change buttons do?

-Those files/folders get replaced by their respective package.
+Those files get replaced by their respective package.

 Unity Animation Rigging

 Unity Animation Rigging package is also another IK solution for users.
-It has been in development for some time and still in development.
+It has been in development for some time and is still in development.
 It’s a great companion for Interactor.
-It has tools to animate bones and Interactor has tools to tell which bones needed for what kind of interactions.
+It has tools to animate bones and Interactor has tools to tell which bones are needed for what kind of interactions.
 They complement each other, Animation Rigging package is a great replacement for InteractorIK.
-But since it’s still in the preview stage and in early development (which means it’s not ready for production), it will be wise to wait a bit longer.
-It also uses the Burst package (another preview package in development) which makes it not suitable for most users.
+But since it’s still in development and requires Burst packages, it will be better to wait a bit longer.

 HDRP & URP